How did The Rolling Stones get their logo?

-The legendary Rolling Stones lips and tongue logo is Britain’s favourite tee design - but what does it ACTUALLY mean?
+The legendary Rolling Stones lips and tongue logo is Britain’s favourite t-shirt design - but who came up with it?

 The tongue-and-lips logo is obviously - obviously - based on the unmistakable face of Stones frontman Mick Jagger.
 Isn’t it?
 Well… not exactly.